Let’s Get Into It

 While I was in the electronic locker the paint was also crap so I got out my tools to strip to fiberglass again before putting two coats of paint on.
 This made the locker smell all better (it was a little musky in there) and Marissa appreciated because some of her clothes share this locker (like I said, she is working on downsizing).
 The floor in this locker was badly rotten from getting wet at some point in time this is also where we had our 2nd battery bank for starting the engine and when we bought the boat this one battery was expanding, getting super super hot and oozing battery acid (FUN!!) but when I took the battery out some 6 months ago I didn’t have the chance to fix the gross floor, so with the extra plywood that I used for the new planks in Q-berth, I cut a new floor.
 I am happy to say that the electronic locker is SWEET now and ready for the instrument panel next.
 Thats enough about the wiring and electronics (full blog and video to come).
 The last thing I did while I was in this locker was remove a random piece of wood with 4 screws coming in from the outside where the sea wall is.
 I already noticed hairline cracks on the outside paint, but come to find out the previous owner put fairing compound over the screw heads and painted on top.
 There was already some water coming in where the cracks were, so I pushed the screws through, beveled out the 4 holes, put two layers of fiberglass and fairing compound on top all with Marissa’s help.
 I still need to sand and paint, but I need to find the paint to match before I go forward.
 At least now there is no leaking and the problem is fixed on the inside so the Electronic Cabinet is done from the inside.

-Lets go back to the Q-Berth building, FINALLY!
+Lets go back to the Quarter Berth building, FINALLY!
 To build the frame I went and bought some 2” by 1/2″ wood for the plywood to sit on top of.
 I screwed the 2″ by 1/2″ planks on 12 3/4″ above the lower bunk so the plywood sits perfectly level with the existing upper level of the Q-berth.
 Once the border was built I had to make some cross members to disperse the load.
 I made two cross members in total, the one further aft has two U shaped wood blocks that a wood beam is cradled in.
 I made the x-members removable so we can get into the lower storages easily.
 The 2nd x-member shares the same design using the u-shaped blocks but due to the plywood wall not having as much structural integrity side to side as compression, the x-member is still removable but two pins hold the crossmember in place so there is no side to side wobble.

 The hardest part of this project was constructing a nav-seat/back rest.
 Although we wanted to raise the bed to the upper level, this area will still be used primarily as a nav-station so I needed to find a way to hide the ugly lip of the old upper level and the crossmember I built to give a more “factory” feel and look.
 After much, much thought I built a new backrest and armrest.
 The only way to make it look good like it belonged in our boat was to use teak.
 I did happen to have some teak saved from previous projects, but after using the big plank to finish the top of the backrest I bought some new 1″ 1/2” teak strips using a tongue and groove style to finish the job.

 The last step was to put a new mattress in.
-Instead of buying a custom mattress (which would be great) we decided to buy a latex foam mattress from amazon and cut it ourself.
+Instead of buying a custom mattress (which would be great) we decided to buy a latex foam mattress from Amazon and cut it ourself.
 We did the same with our bed, and it worked really well.
 After measuring and remeasuring a few hundred times, I found that a queen size was the smallest we could go after making our cuts.
 I also found that using a very sharp cutting knife works perfectly for cutting the mattress.
 We have heard of people that use serrated knives, but with our experience they do an okay job but leave quite a mess.
 We used the old cushions and the new planks as templates for cutting.
 From there we cut a little off both long sides but kept the two narrow sides untouched.
 After we finished cutting we put the foam back into the sleeve and sure enough we cut it perfectly!
 In the future we plan to sew on a cover that will match the blue pattern on the rest of our boats cushions so we don’t have to keep a set of sheets on the bed at all times to make it look good, but until then we will enjoy how snug it looks.

 As far as the project goes now, all we need to do is varnish the new teak, paint the plywood white just like the V berth, and make a custom blue cover for the mattress as well as the nav-seat.
 However, those are just details.
 We consider this project complete and we are so excited with how it turned out!
 We now have more storage for our guitars, video gear, and other misc. things that had no home until now.